-- Section 2.10 page 22 water use the report states "A nearby clean water SAWater stock pipe along Nain rd will be sourced if necessary." - ii.
-In extreme hot weather the water pressure currently drops and the additional load from the proposed mine will cause further drop in pressure for those who rely on it for water supply for stock and create extra hardship and cost for landowners - iii.
-In section 4 state what you think the rating should be instead of negligible - iv.
-Please quantify the reduction in pressure and confirm that Kara Resources will obtain permits and licences to upgrade the water main to ensure there is zero drop in pressure for current residents and landowners - v.
-Please clarify how any breaches can be rectified by Kara resources and what enforcement measures, compensation and penalties are to be taken should water pressure decrease below existing levels e.
-Traffic

-- i.
-Section 4.2 of the report states "Fortunately this site is located in a remote area where public road use is limited.
-There will be a medium increase in road traffic once the quarry is developed" - ii.
-The risk matrix in the report indicates that it has a minor effect and a cat 3 unlikely medium likelihood - iii.
-Please provide current traffic statistics to quantify the term 'medium increase' as it relates to Nain Road between the mine site and the town of Greenock - iv.
-Please also provide the same measurements to the other outbound road corridors - v.
-In 2.9.3 page 21 the report states "It is likely that eventually 60-200 trucks per week will access the site". - o This clearly allows for one way trips. - 400 trucks per week on return trips is a huge increase of traffic - The reason we purchased our property is BECAUSE the road use is limited and the area is quiet and peaceable - Kara mines needs to be responsible for paying for signage at all intersections and upgrade of all roads and not be imposed as a cost on ratepayers - We contend that on their upper range of production tonnage per day of 2000 tonne carted out by 30 tonne payload trucks would equal 66.7 full loads going out every day. - o This is 133 in and out truck movements per day - o Plus support vehicles and workers personal vehicles - With existing movement and adding this traffic, we would estimate this would add up to 160 plus movements on the road - This is more than a 500 per cent increase - vi.
-The bitumen section outside our property has been paid for by the owners adjoining the road it was not paid for by public funds - vii.
-Please clarify what controls will be placed on the mine operators to eliminate any additional traffic past our property - viii.
-Please clarify how any breaches can be rectified by Kara resources and what enforcement measures, compensation and penalties are to be taken should traffic exceed agreed levels - ix.
-Please specify the type of road surface to be used at the Western end of Nain Rd that will reduce noise and vibration. - This section will require widening and effective storm water management as it is currently a dry weather road only. - The costs of any upgrade and maintenance needs to be covered by Kara Resources as these will be in effect private roads as they have sufficed the local farmers for over 100 years - x.
-Farmers along the old Kapunda and Daveyston roads frequently move sheep and farming equipment along these corridors. - o Farmers will incur serious inconvenience, safety risk and hardship in managing stock with an increase in trucks barrelling down the road. - We contend that farmers will need to install new stock yards, loading ramps and paved areas to enable them to load their stock on to livestock transport instead of moving them along the road as previously is the case - We contend that farmers will need to employ/hire experienced people and vehicles to safely move their farm vehicles along these roads whereas with low traffic volumes this is not the case - Kara Resources needs to be fully responsible for all of these costs that will be forced onto farmers if this mine proceeds - o Kara mines needs to be responsible for paying for signage at all intersections and upgrades of all roads and these costs not be imposed as a cost on ratepayers - We contend that all roads used for access for the proposed mine should be fully bitumised and that Kara Resources be fully responsible for all costs for this and all future maintenance costs including all costs associated with any road realignments and drainage issues
+ii.
+The risk matrix in the report indicates that it has a minor effect and a cat 3 unlikely medium likelihood iii.
+We contend that the risk matrix in the report should indicate extreme effects and a category 5 high likelihood iv.
+Please provide current traffic statistics to quantify the term 'medium increase' as it relates to Nain Road between the mine site and the town of Greenock v.
+Please also provide the same measurements to the other outbound road corridors and we contend that the old Kapunda road would have an average 20-30 vehicles per day at the present time and that is to increase to 160 plus per day if the mine proceeds.

+vi.
+In 2.9.3 page 21 the report states "It is likely that eventually 60-200 trucks per week will access the site".

+o This clearly allows for one way trips.

+o 400 trucks per week on return trips is a huge increase of traffic

+- The reason residents purchased property in the area is BECAUSE the road use is limited and the area is quiet and peaceaful - We contend that on their upper range of production tonnage per day of 2000 tonne carted out by 30 tonne payload trucks would equal 66.7 full loads going out every day.

+This is 133 in and out truck movements per day

+O Plus support vehicles and workers personal vehicles

+With existing movement and adding this traffic, we would estimate this would add up to 160 plus movements on the road vii.
+The bitumen section on Nain Rd at Nain has been paid for by the owners adjoining the road - it was not paid for by public funds viii.
+Please clarify what controls will be placed on the mine operators to eliminate any additional traffic along Nain Rd ix.
+Please clarify how any breaches can be rectified by Kara resources and what enforcement measures, compensation and penalties are to be taken should traffic exceed agreed levels x.
+Please specify the type of road surface to be used at the Western end of Nain Rd that will reduce noise and vibration.

+This is more than a 500 per cent increase

+o This section will require widening and effective storm water management as it is currently a dry weather road only.

+The costs of any upgrade and maintenance needs to be covered by Kara Resources as these will be in effect private roads as they have sufficed the local farmers for over 100 years xi.
+Farmers along the old Kapunda and Daveyston roads frequently move sheep and farming equipment along these corridors.

+Farmers will incur serious inconvenience, safety risk and hardship in managing stock with an increase in trucks barrelling down the road.

+We contend that farmers will need to install new stock yards, loading ramps and paved areas to enable them to load their stock on to livestock transport instead of moving them along the road as previously is the case

+We contend that farmers will need to employ/hire experienced people and vehicles to safely move their farm vehicles along these roads whereas with low traffic volumes this is not the case